tanaynistala/geo-guide/content/countries/BRA.md

 99. Southern Maranhão

 In most cases, the first two or three codes for the region correspond to the two or three largest cities in the region, respectively.
+With this map by Harrier you can learn them nice and easy: [Area Codes](https://www.geoguessr.com/maps/6284d238e52ac884bb36938a)

 ---